lei1314lei/Docs-ToolotsWebsite/source/index.rst

 ..
-ToolotsWebsite documentation master file, created by sphinx-quickstart on Sun Feb 21 15:13:48 2021.
+Martin's documentation master file, created by sphinx-quickstart on Sun Feb 21 15:13:48 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ToolotsWebsite's documentation!
+Welcome to Martin's documentation!
 ==========================================

 Modules